 Even the presence of hepatitis B core antibody (anti-HBc) in the absence of hepatitis B surface antigen (HBsAg) or HBV DNA is significantly related to an increased risk for HCC, although there are no recommendations for HCC surveillance in such cases unless cirrhosis is present.

-The annual incidence of HCC reported in Taiwan for patients with hepatitis B infection and cirrhosis is 2.8%.
+The annual incidence of HCC reported in Taiwan in patients with hepatitis B infection and cirrhosis is 2.8%.
 The US estimates for the annual incidence of HCC in patients infected with HBV is 818 cases per 100,000 persons.

 Distinct mutations associated with different HBV genotypes have been linked to an increased risk of developing HCC.
 Genotype C is closely associated with HCC; this appears to be related to a higher incidence of core and precore mutations in patients older than 50 years with cirrhosis and genotype C, whereas genotype B is associated with HCC development in young, noncirrhotic patients and in postsurgical relapse.